symphonists/maplocationfield/README.markdown

 # Map Location Field

 Version: 3.0
-Author: Nick Dunn, Nils Werner, Brendan Abbott, Symphony Team Build Date: 28 December 2009
+Author: Nick Dunn, Nils Werner, Brendan Abbott, Symphony Team
+Build Date: 28 December 2009
 Requirements: Symphony 2.0.6+

 ## Installation

-1. Upload the 'maplocationfield' folder in this archive to your Symphony 'extensions' folder.
+1. Upload the 'maplocationfield' folder in this archive to your Symphony 'extensions' folder
-2. Enable it by selecting the "Field: Map Location", choose Enable from the with-selected menu, then click Apply.
+2. Enable it by selecting the "Field: Map Location", choose Enable from the with-selected menu, then click Apply
+3. Obtain a Google Maps API key and enter it on the System > Preferences page
-3. The field will be available in the list when creating a Section.
+4. The field will be available in the list when creating a Section

 ## Configuration